They bought a blender. Three weeks later, their cats continue to hold it hostage.

 The truth is, the couple says, this could be easily resolved.
 The cats are not particularly heavy.
 But they are having fun, the cats are having fun, the Internet is having fun, and people — pushed back into their houses and masks after two years of a pandemic — need fun right now.
 Many of the comments on Jessica’s posts express the need for something bright during the dark omicron days.

 “This is just so silly and sweet and kind of wholesome,” Jessica said.
-“And if our cats and me thinking I’m funny are providing that fun, why on Earth would we interrupt that?
+“And if our cats and me thinking I’m funny are providing that fun, why on earth would we interrupt that?
 Like, the blender will still be there.”